 Hello!
 Welcome to the Coastal Crane Atlas!
-Many thanks to everyone who took the time to report their crane sightings in 2015 and 2016.
+Many thanks to everyone who took the time to report their crane sightings from 2015 – 2017.
 Cranes were reported in many places with no previous known record of crane use, from Vancouver Island’s Carmanah Valley and Strathcona Park to Langara Point on Haida Gwaii!

 The Coastal Crane Atlas is a citizen science project to map breeding areas of the small population of Sandhill Cranes that summers along the coast of British Columbia and southeast Alaska.
 In spring and summer, they can be seen foraging along beaches, but they generally nest and roost in upland wetlands.
 You can help to identify crane breeding areas and other habitat by mapping your sightings here.

 These cranes winter in central California and on the Lower Columbia River.
 Their population is relatively small (appx.
 5,000 cranes) and their breeding habitat is largely unprotected.
 It is thought to belong to a different subspecies (Grus canadensis rowani) than cranes breeding further north and west on the Alaska coast.
 Your observations added to the atlas will be used by crane researchers and resource managers to identify and protect crane habitat.
 To learn more about cranes that breed on the north and central coast of B.C., please visit rainforestsandhillcrane.wordpress.com.

 It’s easy to participate in the atlas, simply record and report your sightings!